 Freestyle catching is a one-hand catching practice for catching a spinning disc in any situation.
-Some basic freestyle catches are: behind-the-back, behind-the-head, under one or both legs, forwards or backwards.
+Some basic freestyle catches are behind-the-back, behind-the-head, under one or both legs, forwards, or backward.
 All of these catches can also be done while jumping, running, or spinning.
-When practicing, adding freestyle catching to the throws you already know is a great way to practice one-hand catching the disc on the correct side of the spin in many different positions.
+When practicing, adding freestyle catching to the throws you already know is a great way to practice one hand catching the disc on the correct side of the spin in many different positions.
 You can watch early freestyle champion Krae Van Sickle demonstrate a few of these techniques.

 Krae is demonstrating one-hand freestyle catching skills.
 Adding some freestyle/ultimate throwing variety will make this an excellent ultimate handling training exercise.